 New short-term firm export is an E11.1 service.
 If a customer wishes to convert existing D11.0 or D21.0 delivery demand to export demand, it will become an E11.2 or E21.2 service, respectively, and occur through the binding Open Season.
 If the LDC wishes to convert existing L11.0 delivery demand to export demand, it will become an E11.3 service, and occur through the binding Open Season.

-Daily interruptible export is currently offered to customers through daily emails, whereby customers have an opportunity to respond to TransGas for the next day’s gas export activity.
+Daily export is offered to customers through daily emails, whereby customers have an opportunity to respond to TransGas for the next day’s gas export activity.
+These emails are sent to customers who have requested to be on the distribution list.
+Customers who would like to receive emails for daily export offerings can contact TransGas Contracting.

 - the IT export was not fully subscribed; and/or

-- the allocations did not result in the customer receiving a pro-rated amount of the requested IT export.
+- the allocations did not result in a customer receiving a prorated amount of the requested IT export.

 Minimum term length is one year.